How Turing parasites expand the computational landscape of digital life: The bit-guesser model, step by step

 If the host's reward becomes negative ($\rho(t) < 0$), it dies and it is removed from the experiment, leaving an empty spot ($0$-guesser) behind.
-If the host was infected by some parasite (i.e. if there was a parasite in the same position of the shadow ecosystem), it dies as well (again, leaving a $0$-guesser behind in the shadow ecosystem).
+If the host was infected by some parasite (i.e.\ if there was a parasite in the same position of the shadow ecosystem), it dies as well (again, leaving a $0$-guesser behind in the shadow ecosystem).
 If the host doubles its replication threshold ($\rho(t) > 2n\rho_0$), it gets replicated.
 In doing so, it might displace an earlier host guesser as explained above.
 If the host carries a parasite, it gets replicated as well.
 The minimal reward needed to establish the daughter parasite ($\bar{n}\bar{\rho}_0$) is subtracted from the daughter host.
 It might seem that hosts are attached to their parasites forever, but a parasite might die because its reward becomes negative after an unsuccessful evaluation ($\bar{\rho}(t) < 0$).
-Also, parasites might replicate independently of their host if they accrue a reward In this case, the daughter parasite will occupy a new, random spot in the shadow ecosystem.
-By doing so, it might displace an earlier parasite -- thus changing the parasite that previously infected some other host.
-Parasite replication is resolved before host death, so that the daughter of the parasite of a dying host (as in Supporting Figure \ref{fig:SM2}) lives on.
+Also, parasites might replicate independently of their host if they accrue a reward:

+In this case, the daughter parasite will occupy a new, random spot in the shadow ecosystem.
+By doing so, it might displace an earlier parasite---thus changing the parasite that previously infected some other host.
+Parasite replication is resolved before host death, so that the daughter of the parasite of a dying host (as in Fig.\ \ref{supFig:2}) lives on.

 The model is limited in that guessers must be smaller than their environment.
 To ensure this, if a daughter parasite was relocated to a spot in which a host is less complex than the incoming parasite, the host is removed from the experiment altogether and the parasite is promoted to the main ecosystem.
 We understand that this is what happens if a parasite is relocated to an empty spot, where a $0$-guesser dwelt.
 Our experiments indicate that this mechanism is seldom used, since hosts and parasites sustain a gap of complexity that prevents parasites from becoming more complex than hosts.